Pilipinas Got Talent: Grand finals

-The acts that managed to pass through the first four eliminations (three in the first three seasons) will compete on a live grand finale event for a final performance in the show.
-This time, the winner will be up to the hands of the public as the grand winner will be announced as the act with the most number of public votes.
-The grand winner will receive a total amount of ₱2,000,000.00 (approximately £28,000.00/€32,000.00/US$39,000.00 as of 2018) while the second and third placers will receive ₱100,000.00 (approximately £1,400.00/€1,600.00/US$1,950.00 as of 2018) each.
-Nevertheless, those who were not able to reach the top 3, will receive a cash prize of ₱50,000.00 (approximately £700.00/€800.00/US$975.00 as of 2018) each.
+The acts that managed to pass through the first four eliminations (three in the first three seasons) will compete in a live grand finale event for a final performance in the show.
+This time, the winner will be up to the hands of the public as the grand winner will be announced as the act with the most public votes.
+For seasons five and six, the winner was determined by taking half of the votes cast by the general public and the other half based on the judges' scores.
+The grand winner receives a total amount of two million pesos (₱2,000,000) while the second and third placers will receive one hundred thousand pesos (₱100,000) and fifty thousand pesos (₱50,000).
+Nevertheless, those who were not able to reach the top 3 will receive consolation prizes.